barrawi/devops-automation-toolkit/README.md

 ---

+### Kubernetes Container Orchestration
+The containerized Flask + Redis application deployed to a Kubernetes cluster — demonstrating production grade container orchestration with load balancing, service discovery, and Ingress routing.
+- **Multi-Replica Deployment**: Flask app runs as 2 replicas with automatic load balancing across pods.
+Kubernetes restarts failed pods automatically with no manual intervention.
+- **Service Discovery**: Pods communicate via stable service names rather than dynamic IPs — Redis is reachable as `redis-service` regardless of pod restarts or rescheduling.
+- **Nginx Ingress**: External traffic routed through an Nginx Ingress controller on port 80 — no hardcoded NodePorts or manual Nginx configuration required.
+- **ConfigMap-driven Configuration**: Environment variables decoupled from the container image and injected at runtime — configuration changes without image rebuilds.
+- **Rolling Updates**: Kubernetes replaces pods one at a time during deployments — zero downtime updates out of the box.

+---

 ### Containerized Web App with CI/CD Pipeline
 A Flask web application containerized with Docker and deployed through a fully automated CI/CD pipeline to a 3 node production cluster.